 One of the main topics addressed during the last several years within growth economics has been to point at the fundamental role of institutions in the growth process.
-Within most models, institutions are referred to as economic, legal or social arrangements (see e. g.
+Institutions are referred to as economic, legal or social arrangements (see e. g.
 North (1990), Knack and Keefer (1995) or Acemoglu et al. (2001, 2005)).
 More precise formulations include the focus on property rights protection or regulations in financial, labor or product markets (see e. g.
 Eicher and García-Peñalosa (2006)).
 Most recent discussions refer to 'appropriate' institutions that are based on the seminal work of Gerschenkron (1962) and argue that different types of institutions or policies maximize growth (see e. g.
 Aghion and Howitt (2005), Rodrik (2005) or Acemoglu et al. (2006)).

 This paper confers the discussion of the institutions' impact on growth at a regional level and extends it with respect to its contribution within a comprehensive governmental policy mix.
-As growth determinant serves a governmentally provided public production input that - depending on its characteristics - may be interpreted in a different manner, e. g. as basic research, road networks or regional public goods as harbors or airports.
-The analysis is carried out in the context of an endogenous growth model that is incorporated in a multi-region economy.
+As growth determinant serves a governmentally provided public production input that - depending on its characteristics - may be interpreted e. g. as basic research, road networks or regional public good such as a harbor or an airport.
+The analysis is carried out in the context of an endogenous growth model that is applied to a regional level.
 The regions may be distinguished with respect to their size and possibly the type of productive input provided by the government.
-With this respect the model is based on the seminal work of Barro (1990).
-In analogy to Turnovsky (1996) the public input acts as complement to private capital within the production process, increases private capital productivity and may impact on the firm's adjustment costs.
-Institutional policies include the decision on the type of the governmental input as characterized by the prevailing degree of congestion as well as the choice of the economy's size.
+With this respect the model is based on the seminal work of Barro (1990) but explicitly focuses on the impact of the region's size as measured by the number of firms utilizing the public input.
+In analogy to Turnovsky (1996) the public input acts as complement to private capital within the production process, increases private capital productivity and affects the firm's adjustment costs.
+Institutional policies include the decision on the type of the governmental input, as characterized by the prevailing degree of congestion, as well as the choice of the economy's size.
 The latter argument gains importance e. g. in the discussion about the EU enlargement or decisions at a regional level about the extent of metropolitan areas.
 The governmental input is provided free of charge to the individuals, hence taxes are levied to finance the provision.
-It is assumed that the governmental budget balances in each period.
-Consequently fiscal policy simultaneously includes the decision on the tax rates but also on the size of the public input.

 The emphasis is laid on the relationship between specific governmental policies and regional growth.
-With this it is possible to answer e. g. questions like: How big should an economy be?
-Which public input should be provided by the local government?
+Since the public input may be congested, the region's size is of major importance for the resulting policy options.
+With this it is possible to answer e.g. questions like: How big should an economy be given that a certain public input exists?
+Which public input should be provided by the local government for a given size of the region?
 Which growth impact is incorporated in certain fiscal or institutional policies respectively?
 Which determinants characterize an optimal policy mix?
 It is shown that politicians have substantial room for creatively packaging alternative instruments into a policy mix that is sensitive to local opportunities and constraints.
 In addition it becomes obvious that it is not possible to derive a unique policy recommendation but that regional peculiarities have to be carefully considered if the goal of maximizing growth is to be sustained.

-The paper is organized as follows: After presenting the analytical framework in part 2, the equilibrium in the decentralized economy is derived in Section 3 and its economic implications are discussed.
+The paper is organized as follows: After presenting the analytical framework in Section 2, the equilibrium in the decentralized economy is derived in Section 3 and its economic implications are discussed.
 Section 4 focuses on welfare and the interdependencies between fiscal and institutional policies.
 Subsequently numerical simulations are carried out since it is not possible to derive closed-form solutions of the model.
-Section 6 concludes while some formal details are relegated to the Appendix.
+Section 6 concludes while some formal details are relegated to the appendix.

-2 The analytical framework
+2. The analytical framework